 You and I do not know when these rules were made.
 All we know is that we grew up trying to fit into the image irrespective of its effect on the self and society.

-Read about fragile masculinity.
+Read about weak masculinity.

-What is positive masculinity?
+What is Positive Masculinity?

 Positive manliness is synonymous with healthy masculinity which is overcoming the pressures of societal expectations of being a real man.